sleebapaul/Machine-Learning-In-Basic-Python/README.md

 ## Logistic Regression using basic Python data structures

-Dataset used can be found [here](https://archive.ics.uci.edu/ml/datasets/Iris).
+Original dataset used can be found [here](https://archive.ics.uci.edu/ml/datasets/Iris).
-I only used a part the entire dataset.
+I used a part the entire dataset.
 Find the data in `irisData` folder.

 ### Reference and Theory